jeffreycwitt/pl399/docs/13-distant-reading.md

 majority of books disappear forever—and “majority” actually misses the point: if we set today’s canon of nineteenth-century British novels at two hundred titles (which is a very high figure), they would still be only about 0.5 percent of all published novels."
-(Moretti, 2000, p.
-XX)
+(Moretti, "Slaughterhouse", p.
+207)

 # Moretti: On Solving the Problem With Distant Reading

-{:.rquestion}
-What is "distant reading"
+What is "distant reading"?
 Wikipedia gives us a pretty succinct answer:

 > "The term "distant reading" is generally attributed to Franco Moretti and his 2000 article, Conjectures on World Literature.[1]
 In the article, Moretti proposed a mode of reading which included works outside of established literary canons, which he variously termed "the great unread"[2] and, elsewhere, "the Slaughterhouse of Literature".[3]
 The innovation it proposed, as far as literary studies was concerned, was that the method employed samples, statistics, paratexts, and other features not often considered within the ambit of literary analysis.
 Moretti also established a direct opposition to the theory and methods of close reading: "One thing for sure: it cannot mean the very close reading of very few texts—secularized theology, really ('canon'!)—that has radiated from the cheerful town of New Haven over the whole field of literary studies".[4]" (https://en.wikipedia.org/wiki/Distant_reading)

 So what does Distant Reading Look like in practice?
-Let's look at Moretti "First Experiment" (p.
+Let's look at Moretti's "First Experiment" ("Slaughterhouse", p.
 212)

 {:.question}
 Why does he start with detective stories?
-What 'specific device' of exceptional visibility do they contain? (p.
+What 'specific device' of exceptional visibility do they contain? ("Slaughterhouse", p.
 212)

+{:.answer}
-{:.answer} Clues.
-(Remember Moretti is look for "forms" in literature at scale abstracted from individual stories.)
+Clues.
+(Remember Moretti is look for "forms" in literature that can be abstracted from individual stories.)
 Clues are a visible feature of "form".
-Using a very visible "formal feature" he think it will be easier to assess what "distant reading" can tells about a genre's form.
+Using a very visible "formal feature" he thinks it will be easier to assess what "distant reading" can tells about a genre's form.
 (A "form" also seems to be something that a machine could detect without necessarily needed to understand semantics.)

 By focusing on clues he develops a kind of schematic with which to organize detective stories.